Islamic Government: Required by Islam

 Not only is the rule of Islamic jurists and obedience toward them an obligation of Islam, it is as important a religious obligation as any a Muslim has.
-"Our obeying holders of authority" like Islamic jurists "is actually an expression of obedience to God."
+Obedience to holders of authority like Islamic jurists "is actually an expression of obedience to God."
 Preserving Islam "is more necessary even than prayer and fasting" and (Khomeini argues) without Islamic government, Islam cannot be preserved.